 Hello everyone,

-Benni here.
-Today I want to give you a tour of my live drum setup, how it progressed over the years and how we use our backing track system to get all the keyboard parts and effect sounds on stage.
-This post might be more interesting for the musicians among you – and especially the drummers -, but it might also be a good read for everyone, who is interested in how we try to get the best possible live sound on stage, with the least amount of things to carry around and the shortest possible setup time.
+This post might be more interesting for the musicians among you - especially drummers - but it might also be a good read for everyone who is interested in how we try to achieve the best possible live sound on stage with the least amount of gear and the shortest possible setup time.
 And if you are a touring musician, you know that this combination is almost impossible to achieve, haha.

 Sonor Ascent period

-The drum kit I used in the ‘Once and for All’ video is one, I played for a long time.
-It’s a Sonor Ascent Kit with two 20” bass drums, 10×8”, 12×9” toms, a 16×16” floor tom and a 14×5.5” snare.
-The cymbals were Paiste Alphas: 16”, 17” & 18” Rock crashes, 10” & 12” Rock Splashes, a 20” Metal Ride, a 16” China and two pairs of 14” Rock Hihats.
-The bass drum pedals were two Speed Cobras back then.
-The hardware was mostly from Gibraltar.
+The cymbals were Paiste Alphas: 16”, 17” and 18” Rock crashes, 10” and 12” Rock splashes, a 20” Metal Ride, a 16” China and two pairs of 14” Rock hi-hats.
+The bass drum pedals were two Speed Cobras back then and the hardware was mostly from Gibraltar.

 The pros of this setup were:

-• Two bass drums simply look way more metal than one!
+- Two bass drums simply look way more metal than one

 The cons were:

-• It takes up a lot of space on stage
+- Takes a lot of space on stage

-2 x 20×8″ toy-bass drum period
+2 x 20x8" toy bass drum period

 The pros of this setup were: